HEASARC/heasarc-tutorials/.github/pull_request_template.md

 - Documentation:
 	- [ ] Is every function documented?
    	- [ ] Do all code cells have corresponding narratives/comments?
+    - [ ] Are all code comments of a purely technical nature?
+All narratives should be in Markdown cells.
     - [ ] Did you populate the 'Runtime' section?
 - Notebook execution, error handling, etc.:
 	- [ ] Does the notebook run end-to-end, out of the box?
  	- [ ] Are errors handled appropriately, with `try`/`except` statements that are narrow in scope?